maggiedalke/RGP_Console_Game/README.md

 # Text Adventure RPG

-We want to create an RPG game, like those games where you are a hero and you are fighting monsters. <br>
+I created an RPG game, where you are a hero and you are fighting monsters. <br>

-The game will start with asking about our name, then it will present us with the following options:<br>
+The game starts with asking about our name, then it presents the user with the following options:<br>
 - Show our statistics (like number of games we played so far, number of games we won so far…etc)
 - Show our inventory (like what weapons and armors we currently have)
 - Fight! (it will start a fighting game between us and a random monster from a list of monsters)
+- Quit!
+(The user can choose to leave the game)

+## Development Process

-<p>The game has the following classes:<br>
+ The game has the following classes:<br>

 ### Hero Class
 - which represents us (the player), the hero has the following properties: